wheresvic/mongoose-field-encryption/README.md

 ### 2.3.0

-- *FEATURE:* Add provision for a custom salt generator, [PR #27](https://github.com/wheresvic/mongoose-field-encryption/pull/27).
-- *FIX:* Using a custom salt, _fixed_ search capability is now restored.
+- _FEATURE:_ Add provision for a custom salt generator, [PR #27](https://github.com/wheresvic/mongoose-field-encryption/pull/27).
+Note that by using a custom salt, _fixed_ search capability is now restored.

 ### 2.2.0